Skip to content

 • Trusting the life force and what needs to emerge

-• Holding belief that repair is possible and clients are not broken
+• Holding the belief that repair is possible and clients are not broken

 • Willingness to be changed by the relationship